INSPIRE-MIF/helpdesk-registry/release strategy/README.md

 Milestones are listed on [this page](https://github.com/INSPIRE-MIF/helpdesk-registry/milestones).
 Once a new version of the INSPIRE Registry is released, the corresponding milestone is closed and moved to the list of closed milestones.

+The milestone ends about a month before its corresponding release to allow time for the **control body** to reach a decision.

 Schedule of next releases of the INSPIRE Registry.

-- First annual release 202x.02 (February).
+- First annual release 202x.01 (February).
-- Second annual release 202x.05 (May).
+- Second annual release 202x.02 (May).
-- Last annual release 202x.08 (August).
+- Last annual release 202x.03 (August).

+INSPIRE Registry annual releases, **plan for 2023**:

+- First annual release 2023.01 - 15/02/2023
+- Second annual release 2023.02 - 15/05/2023
+- Last annual release 2023.03 - 15/08/2023

 ## Release Delivery